mohanmca/cassandra_playground/Cassandra_Architecture.md

 ## (Section: Architecture) -  VNode

 * If token is distributed in contiguous-range to a physical node, it won't help when new-node joins
-  * Hence every node will not get contiguous token range for its capcity
+  * Hence every node will not get contiguous token range for it's capcity
 * Bootstraping new node is complex in peer-to-peer without vnodes
 * Adding/Removing nodes in distributed system is complex, it can't just rely on the number of physical node
 * Vnodes eases the use of heterogeneous machines in a cluster.
-Better machine can have more vnodes than older.
+Better machine can have more vnodes than other.
 * We can't move all the data of one-physical node to other node when new-node joins
   * It put strain on the node that transfers the data
   * It won't happen in parallel way